Clothes Dryer Vent Safety & Installation Tips

 Foil Flex Duct clothes dryer vent transition duct materials come in two types.

 - Gas Dryer Foil Flex should only be used as a transition between the wall and dryer.

 - Bathroom Foil Flex should not be used with clothes dryers.

 Advantages of Using Metal Dryer Vent Ducts

 The Lint King Inc. prefers rigid-solid metal dryer vent ducting where possible for Clothes Dryer Vent Safety.
-TLK’s next choice is semi-rigid metal pipe.
-I found that this material is easily dented or crushed breaking open and leaking lint and other gases into your home’s interior.
+TLK’s next choice is a semi-rigid metal pipe.
+I found that this material is easily dented or crushed, breaking open and leaking lint and other gases into your home’s interior.